Tennessee Divorce Details

 Contents

-One of the easiest aspects of getting a divorce is the ability for the married woman to change her name back to her maiden name.
+One of the easiest aspects of getting a divorce is the ability of the married woman to change her name back to her maiden name.
 This can happen quickly in every state.
-However, there are variations in divorce proceedings that do vary from state to state.
+However, there are variations in divorce proceedings that vary from state to state.

 Typically, legal separations are a precursor to a no-fault divorce where both parties agree that the marriage is broken beyond repair.
 In a contested divorce, the grounds need to be approved by the court before the divorce decree is granted.